tschneidereit/SwiftSuspenders/fallbackProviders.md

 - Regardless of any mappings.
 - Ignores any fallbackProvider.
+- Can only be used for classes, not interfaces (type must have a constructor).
 - Will use mappings / fallbackProvider for the dependency tree.
 - In the case where you have relevant mappings but you don't want to use mappings / fallbackProvider for the dependency tree, you have options such as:
 	* Make a normal factory.